 Social and Emotional Competence in Children

-Parents and caregivers demonstrate love to children through acts of kindness, protection and caring.
+Parents and caregivers demonstrate love and teach children through acts of kindness, protection, and caring.

 First, Make Yourself Pono

-Parents who can cope with the stresses of everyday life and the occasional crisis have resilience.
-There is no shame in offering help as a member of the community or in receiving help when we need it.
+Parents who can cope with the stresses of everyday life and the occasional crisis have resilience – the ability to bounce back from challenging situations.

 - We all make mistakes.
 We can try again tomorrow.